suryanarayanan035/post_master_frontend/README.md

 ├── README.md - This file
 ├── src - Folder containing actual business logic
     ├── app
     │   ├── components - any custom component that is built will reside here │   ├── favicon.ico - favicon file for the site.
 The icon you see at the title bar │   ├── fonts
     │   ├── globals.css - css file containing global variables
     │   ├── layout.js - specifies common layout for the whole application.
 The layout.js inside each folder will take precedence over this layout.js.
     │   ├── page.js - File for homepage
     │   ├── siteData.js - Contains data about commonly used UI elements such as plans, features and etc.
     │   └── .... other page folders
     ├── components - This folder is used by shadcn
     │   └── ui - This folder will contain the components added from shadcn └── lib
         └── utils.js - Used by shadcn

 ```
+# ESLint and prettier setup

+eslint-config-airbnb
+Prettier and ESLint checks will run on every pre-commit
+Unless all the ESLint errors reported in a pre-commit are fixed, changes cannot be pushed to the branch

+Additionally, run eslint explicitly using "npm run lint" command

+Skip pre-commit checks with the command: git commit -m "commit-message" --no-verify --> ****NOT A GOOD PRACTICE**** but can be acceptable in case of very small changes and developer confident about the code to be pushed

+DONOT PUSH TO MASTER WITHOUT RUNNING PRE-COMMIT!!!